Mavericks will showcase youth in Las Vegas Summer League

 Eight teams with top-10 picks in next week’s NBA Draft will play in Las Vegas.
 The Mavericks have the ninth overall selection.

-The games and broadcast schedules for NBA Summer League 2017 were relesed Thursday.
-The 11-day, 67-game schedule begins with a tripleheader on NBA TV on Friday, July 7 and continues through Monday, July 17 at the Thomas & Mack Center and Cox Pavilion in Las Vegas.
+The games and broadcast schedules for NBA Summer League 2017 were released Thursday.
+The 11-day, 67-game schedule begins with a tripleheader on NBA TV on Friday, July 7, and continues through Monday, July 17, at the Thomas & Mack Center and Cox Pavilion in Las Vegas.

-The Chicago Bulls won the tournament-style format that culminates with a championship game on July 17 at 9 p.m.
+The Chicago Bulls won the tournament-style format that culminates with a championship game at 9 p.m.
+July 17.

-Teams will play three preliminary games between July 7-11 before being seeded in a tournament that starts on July 12 and concludes with the championship game on Monday, July 17.
+Teams will play three preliminary games July 7-11, before being seeded in a tournament that starts on July 12 and concludes with the championship game Monday, July 17.
 Each team will play a minimum of five games in Las Vegas.

-Similar to last summer, the Mavericks are scheduled to also participate in the Orlando (Fla.)
-Summer League, which is July 1-6.
+Similar to last summer, the Mavericks are also to participate in the Orlando (Fla.)
+Summer League, July 1-6.

 NBA Summer League 2017 in Las Vegas